open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 This will create two files named `acme.priv` for the private key and `acme.pub` for the public key.

-For signing a component version use the command:
+Use the `sign` command to sign a component version:

 ```shell
 ocm sign componentversion --signature acme-sig --private-key=acme.priv ${OCM_REPO}//${COMPONENT}:${VERSION}
 ````

-You can also sign a common transport archive before uploading to component
+You can also sign a common transport archive before uploading to a component
 repository:

 ```shell
 $ ocm sign componentversion --signature acme-sig --private-key=acme.priv ctf-hello-world
 applying to version "github.com/acme/helloworld:1.0.0"...
 successfully signed github.com/acme/helloworld:1.0.0 (digest sha256:46615253117b7217903302d172a45de7a92f2966f6a41efdcc948023ada318bc)
 ```

 <details><summary>What happened?</summary>

-The component was signed and signature and digests are stored in the component descriptor
+The component was signed.
+Signature and digests are stored in the component
+descriptor:

 ```shell
 $ jq . ${CTF_ARCHIVE}/artifact-index.json